smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * ```<N>``` is the log sequence number.

 Log4j has a bug in it where if more than one service logs to the same log source the log files will not rotate.
-Therefore if you have a RIF without (<13/4/2018) a TaxonomyLogger you must upgrade *log4j2.xml* to add the TaxonomyLogger.
+Therefore if you have a RIF without (<13/4/2018) a separate *TaxonomyLogger* you must upgrade *log4j2.xml* to add the TaxonomyLogger.

 Log4j also tends to change the date one day in arrears; i..e it will start on the correct day and then be one day behind.
 Changing to SL4J, which is a much more modern logger would probably fix these issues but Tomcat is built with log4j.
 This means to use log4j a custom Tomcat would be required with all the